 **We need these forms in by mid December.**

 Skiers must be 5 years old as of January 1.
 This program is thus geared for older preschool children and kindergarteners, not first graders.
 It’s a fun introduction to cross country skiing.
 Skiers do not need to have prior experience.

-We meet on 2 Saturdays (12/22 and 12/29) and 6 Mondays (1/7-2/11) at the Icicle River trail system (unless another location, like the golf course trails, is chosen).
+We meet on Saturday 12/22 and 12/29 and then Mondays (1/7-2/11) at the Icicle River trail system (unless another location, like the golf course trails, is chosen).
 The practice sessions are somewhat dependent on snow conditions.
 Sometimes sessions are cancelled due to poor conditions, while other times additional sessions are added.
 We primarily communicate via Teamstuff, an app that is also used for registration.

 Participants are encouraged to ski with parents or friends on other days of the week too, so they get more experience.